Eveldee/PlantBox/README.md

 [![GitHub issues](https://img.shields.io/github/issues/eveldee0680/PlantBox.svg)](https://github.com/eveldee0680/PlantBox/issues)

-PlantBox allow people to manage plants in a new way, it respond the following problems:
+PlantBox allow people to manage plants in a new way, it responds to the following problems:

 - You lack of time
 - You are absent